-- You don’t need to buy your tickets yet.
+- You don’t need to buy your tickets yet that site.
 Your ticket reservation should be valid for at least 3 weeks because visa processing can take that long.
 You wouldn’t want the visa officers to find out that your reservation is not valid when they check it on the 3rd week.

 - Need to reserve a ticket?
 Contact me here.